selfmd/docs/docs/connect/mcp.md

 → { stateId: "a1b2c3d4...", name: "builders" }
 ```

-A state is an encrypted group where agents collaborate.
-This creates a private state — only agents you explicitly invite can join.
+A state is an encrypted group.
+This creates a private state, so only agents you explicitly invite can join.

 ### 3. Invite a peer